1m5/1m5-java/README.md

 #### LiFi

 #### 1M5
+Random delays can be added to any network relay providing a mitigation to any network used with 1M5.

-1M5 helps Tor by supporting random delays between 1M5 nodes so that if a user must use Tor and feels under threat, multiple Tor circuits can be stringed together with random delays between them to make this practically impossible.
+For example, 1M5 helps Tor by supporting random delays between 1M5 nodes so that if a user must use Tor and feels under threat, multiple
+Tor circuits can be stringed together with random delays between them to make this practically impossible.

 ##### Web Sites